robtclay/macawupdated/README.md

-MACAW
+Macaw
 =====

-MACAW: A Mesoscale Ablation Modeling Tool
+Macaw: A Mesoscale Ablation Modeling Tool

 "Fork macaw" to create a new MOOSE-based application.